jakobzhao/geog371/labs/lab03/readme.md

 Next, we will assign the style class to each category.
 We number the company name from 0 to 8, and then add the color class (from `marker-color-1` to `marker-color-9`) to markers.

-We have nine different wireless companies, such as New Cingular, Verizon, Cello, Salem Cellular, etc. When the GeoJSON is added to the map, we need to check the features when we apply the custom icon to see what the value of feature.property.company is.
-If it is equal to "Verizon", we want the icon to be set to one of the towerXIcon (X = 1, 2, 3...9).
-Here we learned about conditionals, specifically `If..
+We have nine different wireless companies, such as New Cingular, Verizon, Cello, Salem Cellular, etc. If the value of `feature.property.company` is equal to "New Cingular", we want it to be set to a marker-color-1 class, and so on so forth.
+Here we use`If..
 Else` statements.
-To accomplish this, we can put a conditional in our call to the GeoJSON that checks to see if a case status is equal to "Verizon" and then sets an icon, and if it is not, will run the else statement, setting the icon equal to other companies, and so on so forth.
+To accomplish this, we can put a conditional in our call to the GeoJSON that checks to see if a case status is equal to "New Cingular" and then sets the id value, and if not, the else statement will run, setting other id value to other companies.
 The code will look like this:

 ```javascript
 function (feature, latlng) {